Capacity building: Capacity development

 A "good practice paper" by OECD-DAC defined capacity development as follows: "Capacity development is understood as the process whereby people, organizations and society as a whole unleash, strengthen, create, adapt and maintain capacity over time."
-Capacity itself is understood as "the ability of people, organizations and society as a whole to manage their affairs successfully".
+Capacity is understood as "the ability of people, organizations and society as a whole to manage their affairs successfully".

 The OECD-DAC stated in 2006 that the term "capacity development" should be used rather than the term "capacity building".
 This is because "capacity building" would imply starting from a plain surface and a step-by-step erection of a new structure - which is not how it works.

 The European Commission Toolkit defines capacity development in the same way and stresses that capacity relates to "abilities", "attributes" and a "process".
 It is an attribute of people, individual organizations and groups of organizations.
 Capacity is shaped by, adapting to and reacting to external factors and actors, but it is not something external — it is internal to people, organizations and groups or systems of organizations.
 Thus, capacity development is a change process internal to organizations and people.

 The United Nations Office for Disaster Risk Reduction (UNDRR), formerly the United Nations International Strategy for Disaster Reduction (UNISDR), defines capacity development in the disaster risk reduction domain as "the process by which people, organizations and society systematically stimulate and develop their capability over time to achieve social and economic goals, including through improvement of knowledge, skills, systems, and institutions – within a wider social and cultural enabling environment."